APWeiner/Predicting-NBA-Salaries-with-Player-Stats/README.md

 # Bruin-Sports-Analytics-BSA-
-This is the code that I used to create a linear regression model that estimates an NBA player's salary based on certain stats using data from the 2022-2023 season.
+Linear regression model that estimates an NBA player's salary based on certain stats using training data from the 2022-2023 season.
 The process, results, and analysis of the model were reported for Bruin Sports Analytic's data journalism in this article here: https://www.bruinsportsanalytics.com/post/nba-ballers .